 - Some of you may be groaning at the extra steps when compared to R-134a.
 Well, with all things, there is a reason why these are performed.
 The fifteen percent precharge and leak detection step is key to catching a leak on your vehicle before it has been fully charged.
 If we catch the leak early while the charge is still low we can save loss of refrigerant, save your shop some cash on that refrigerant, save the customer money, and also prevent further damage to the environment.
 It’s a win win for all involved.

 Besides that folks 134a and 1234yf are basically the same.
 Yes, it’s a different refrigerant and yes you will need new tools which is always a hassle but once you get the proper equipment the actual diagnosis, repair, and replace are very close to what you do today with 134a.

 Alright, the last thing I’m going to mention here is here at RefrigerantHQ we took the time to create a recommended tool listing to service your 1234yf vehicles.
-It can be found by clicking here.
 This guide will give you everything from a leak detector to a recovery unit.